 "It's good for the fans to see great players play against each other and two great teams play against each other," Ovechkin says.
 "It's an interesting time and an interesting game.
 It's unbelievable when you play against great players and you win a game like this."

 1969: The Montreal Canadiens complete their second straight sweep in the Stanley Cup Final by defeating the St. Louis Blues 2-1 in Game 4 at St. Louis Arena.
 Ted Harris and John Ferguson score in the first 3:03 of the third period, and goalie Rogie Vachon makes 32 saves.
 The Canadiens limit the Blues to three goals in four games.
-Montreal's Serge Savard wins the Conn Smythe Trophy, becoming the first defenseman to win the award.
+Montreal's Serge Savard wins the Conn Smythe Trophy as playoff MVP, becoming the first defenseman to win the award.

 1972: The New York Rangers win their first Stanley Cup Final game at Madison Square Garden since 1940 by defeating the Boston Bruins 5-2 in Game 3.
 Defenseman Brad Park scores two goals and has two assists for the Rangers, who haven't played a home game in the Final since April 3, 1940.
-In the 1950 Final, New York played two "home" games at Toronto and the rest at Detroit because the Garden was hosting the circus.
+In the 1950 Final, New York's two "home" games are played at Toronto and the rest of the series is held in Detroit while the Garden hosts the circus.

 1991: Petr Klima scores three goals for a natural hat trick in a 5:13 span in the first period, helping the Edmonton Oilers defeat the Minnesota North Stars 7-2 at Northlands Coliseum in Game 2 of the Campbell Conference Final.
 It's the fastest playoff hat trick in Oilers history.

-2000: Keith Primeau scores at 12:01 of the fifth overtime to give the Flyers a 2-1 victory against the Pittsburgh Penguins in Game 4 of their Eastern Conference Semifinal series at Mellon Arena.
-Primeau, dropped from the top line two days earlier because of a lack of production, beats goaltender Ron Tugnutt on the 130th shot of the night to end the longest NHL game in 64 years.
+2000: Keith Primeau scores at 12:01 of the fifth overtime to give the Flyers a 2-1 victory against the Penguins in Game 4 of their Eastern Conference Semifinal series at Mellon Arena.
+Primeau, dropped from the top line two days earlier because of a lack of production, beats goalie Ron Tugnutt on the 130th shot of the night to end the longest NHL game in 64 years.
 The game ends at 2:35 a.m.
-ET, about seven hours after the opening faceoff.
+ET, about seven hours after the opening face-off.